MehDAsaD/instagram-commenter-scraper-chrome-extension/README.md

 ### How to Use
 1. Install the extension in Chrome.
-2. Go to the Instagram page you want to scrape.
+2. Go to the Instagram post you want to scrape.
-3. Open the commenters list.
+3. Open the list of commenters.
 4. Click the scrape button in the extension.
 5. Wait for the process to finish.
 6. Find the data in your download folder.